ForLoopCodes/quotepage/README.md

 2. **Colorful Background:**
    - The background color of the page changes dynamically on each visit, creating a visually appealing atmosphere.

-3. **Animated Noise Effect:**
+3. **Noise Effect:**
-   - An SVG element with a fractal noise filter produces an animated noise effect, enhancing the overall aesthetic of the page.
+   - An SVG element with a fractal noise filter produces a noise effect, enhancing the overall aesthetic of the page.

 4. **Svelte Framework:**
    - Svelte is used for building reactive components and managing the dynamic behavior of the web page.